memgraph/docs/docs/installation/windows/docker-installation.md

 ## Installation guide {#installation-guide}

-You can either manually download the Memgraph Docker image or use the convenient `docker pull memgraph/memgraph` command, which we recommend.
+You can either manually download the [Memgraph Docker image](https://download.memgraph.com/memgraph/v1.6.1/docker/memgraph-1.6.1-community-docker.tar.gz) or use the convenient
+`docker pull memgraph/memgraph-platform` command, which we recommend.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';